Database Management

 - Redeploy the environment to apply changes

-- After redeployment, click Deploy Replica to deploy the read replica
+- After redeployment, click Deploy Replica to start the replica container

 Monitoring Replica Health